equinor/fusion-framework/vue-press/src/guide/app/feature-flag.md

     enableNavigation(configurator, basename);

     enableFeatureFlagging(configurator, (builder) => {
-        builder.addPlugin(
-            createCgiPlugin('app-react-feature-flag', [
+        builder.enableCgi('app-react-feature-flag', [
             {
                 key: 'redHeader',
                 title: 'Use red header?',
                 description: 'When enabled, the header will be colored red', },
             'foo',
-            ]),
-        );
+        ]);
     });
 };